mtesseract/rustberry-jukebox/blogpost.md

 After evaluation of a few options I decided to build the software with Rust, since I learned to like that language, it performs well, has a great package ecosystem, can be used for lower-level hardware access, comes with a low memory footprint and it has a pretty good cross-compilation story.
+Besides, I have never worked on a similar project and it seemed like a fun learning opportunity.

+### Spotify Playback

 Regarding Spotify Playback, my initial plan was to run Firefox on the Raspberry Pi and use the [Spotify Web